 Reduced Turnover Time (TOT) can help to minimize delays and will decrease wait times for patients and physicians.
-The favorable experiences and outcomes that are thus promoted can serve to enhance a facility’s CAHPS rating.
+The favorable experiences and outcomes which are the result of this improved efficiency can also enhance a facility’s CAHPS rating.
 Reduced TOT also equates to OR time efficiency, which translates to potential savings and increased revenue.

 Jafari, Myrna, “Reducing Turnover Time to Improve Efficiency in the Operating Room” (2017).
 Master’s Projects and Capstones.
 661. https://repository.usfca.edu/capstone/661